Discovering traditional sports

 In the air, long live extreme sports!

 Rope jumping.
-The Canarian coastline (especially in Gran Canaria or Tenerife) provides many spots for jumping from volcanic cliffs, bridges or precipices.
-The highest ones are up to 80 meters high and attract jumpers from all over the world, who can practice their sport all year round thanks to the mild climate and pleasant water temperature.
+The coastline of the Canary Islands (especially Gran Canaria and Tenerife) provides numerous spots for jumping from volcanic cliffs, bridges or precipices.
+The highest being up to 80 m, they attract jumpers from all over the world, who can practice their sport all year round thanks to a temperate climate and pleasant water temperature.

-On Gran Canaria, there are four spots: the easiest, Jump el Horno, allows you to jump on the Caidero Oscuro ravine; El Guincho, 10 minutes from Las Palmas, is one of the most spectacular jumps on the island in a narrow cove; the Chira dam; and El Berriel, located in the ravine of the same name, is the highest on Gran Canaria.
+There are four spots on Gran Canaria: the easiest, Jump el Horno, jumps over the Caidero Oscuro ravine; El Guincho, 10 minutes from Las Palmas, is one of the island's most spectacular jumps in a narrow cove; the Chira dam; and El Berriel, located in the ravine of the same name, is the highest on Gran Canaria.

-In Tenerife there are five of them: Araya is the easiest with a drop of about 30-35 m between vertical walls; Piedra Hincada, near Playa San Juan, is the favorite of experienced jumpers who jump from a bridge; Valle Tabares is a demanding spot on the slopes of the Anaga massif; Palm-Mar is a 40 m jump from the cliff; finally Jóver, another jump from a 30 m cliff.
+On Tenerife, there are five: Araya is the easiest, with a drop of around 30-35 m between vertical walls; Piedra Hincada, near Playa San Juan, is the favorite of experienced jumpers who jump from a bridge; Valle Tabares is a demanding spot on the flanks of the Anaga massif; Palm-Mar is a 40 m jump from the cliff; finally Jóver, another jump from a 30 m cliff.

-Please note that it is necessary to contact an authorized local company and to get information about the weather and sea conditions beforehand.
+Please note that it is necessary to contact an authorized local company and check weather and sea conditions beforehand.

 Paragliding.
-Flying over volcanoes and coasts can be a great experience that you can practice from almost any island.
-Here are some of the listed spots.
+Flying over volcanoes and coastlines can be a great experience, and can be done from almost any island.
+Here are a few of the most popular spots.

-In Lanzarote, from October to March, you can take off from the rocks of Famara, in the north of the island, to enjoy a spectacular view of the cliffs that lead to the Mirador del Río.
+On Lanzarote, from October to March, you can take off from the rocks of Famara, in the north of the island, for a spectacular view of the cliffs leading to the Mirador del Río.

-In La Palma there are two spots: in the west of the island, Puerto Naos is the most popular and in the north-east of the island, the one in Puntallana offers beautiful panoramic views.
+In La Palma, there are two spots: Puerto Naos on the west side of the island is the most popular, and Puntallana on the north-east side offers panoramic views.

-In Tenerife there are 3 spots: Taucho, located in the mountains of Adeje, is reserved for the most experienced and will offer spectacular views.
-The one in Izaña, which takes off from the Teide National Park, is considered one of the best in Europe.
-Finally, the municipality of Realejos hosts the spot of La Corona.
+Tenerife has 3 spots: Taucho, in the Adeje mountains, is reserved for the most experienced and offers spectacular views.
+Izaña, which takes off from the Teide National Park, is considered one of the best in Europe.
+Finally, the municipality of Realejos is home to the La Corona spot.

-Gran Canaria has two spots: Los Giles, the most frequented and easiest, allows you to fly over Las Palmas; Las Coloradas, in the northwest of the island, allows long flights over the bay of El Confital.
-Finally, El Hierro offers different flights from Dos Hermanas, and La Gomera has a spot in Hermiga, in the north of the island.
+Gran Canaria has two spots: Los Giles, the busiest and easiest, offers flights over Las Palmas; Las Coloradas, in the north-west of the island, offers long flights over the bay of El Confital.
+Finally, El Hierro offers various flights from Dos Hermanas, and La Gomera has a spot at Hermiga, in the north of the island.